-As soon as you specified all your calling rates both for incoming and outgoing calls, then you need to store your settings by clicking on the Save button.
+As soon as you specified all your calling rates, both for incoming and outgoing calls, you need to store your settings by clicking on the Save button.
 The new class of cost gets added to the list of classes.

-If your company or organization make frequent international calls to some of the countries, then you should define calling rates for international calls for each country separately based on your telecoms pricing guides.
+If your company or organization makes frequent international calls to some of the countries, then you should define calling rates for international calls for each country separately based on your telecoms pricing guides.

-Again, considering which telecommunication is providing you with services and in which country they are located, calling rates can differ from each other.
+Again, considering which telecommunication provides you with services and in which country they are located, calling rates can differ from each other.
 Also, some of the companies have different pricing models during different hours of the day.